 More than two weeks after Islamists killed 20 foreign hostages in a siege at a cafe in Dhaka, police published a list overnight Tuesday of those missing and urged information on their whereabouts.

-“We have to find them,” elite Rapid Action Battalion spokesman Mufti Mahmud Khan said, without saying how many were suspected to have joined extremist groups at home and abroad.
+"We have to find them," elite Rapid Action Battalion spokesman Mufti Mahmud Khan told AFP, without saying how many were suspected to have joined extremist groups at home and abroad.